 Being a mom can be hard, some days it can be downright overwhelming.
 When I first made the decision to become a stay-at-home mom, I had envisioned a perfect life.
 Well behaved children, tidy organized home, spending my days cooking amazing meals and doing Pinterest worthy activities with my children.
 Well, let’s just say that was all a dream.

 Being a stay-at-home mom was much hard then I thought, juggling housework, feeding and entertaining two small children that both demanded all of my attention was difficult.
 You lose yourself in your children, spending all day and all night with them can be overwhelming.
 Over the last 4 years, I have discovered things that do make things easier,

 Follow a Daily Schedule or Routine

-If you can only do one thing a routine is it, for me our routine is flexible but it always me to get the necessary things done every day.
-For me a have a few things I like to get done every day, but some days we have errands to run or maybe it just beautiful day and we want to get outside.
+If you can only do one thing a routine is it, for me our routine is flexible but it always helps me to get the necessary things done every day.
+For me, I have a few things I like to get done every day, but some days we have errands to run or maybe it just beautiful day and we want to get outside.

 My Schedule looks like this: